Gastón Rodríguez (footballer, born 1992)

-Gastón Rodríguez Maeso (born 23 March 1992) is a Uruguayan footballer who plays for Deportivo Cali, on loan from Racing.
+Gastón Rodríguez Maeso (born 23 March 1992) is a Uruguayan footballer who plays for Cerro.

 Club career

 Gastón started playing football at Club 3 de Abril.
 He later moved to Danubio F.C., before joining Montevideo Wanderers at the age of 15, where his older brother, Maxi Rodríguez, at the time also was playing.

+In 2024, he moved to Chile and joined Cobreloa in the top division.